eminmtas/aligned_layer_tendermint/README.md

 docker-compose --project-name alignedlayer -f ./prod-sim/docker-compose.yml up --detach
 ```
 This command creates a docker container for each node.
 Only the first node (`<node1_name>`) has the 26657 port open to receive RPC requests.

+It also creates an image that runs the faucet frontend in `localhost:8088`.

 You can verify that it works by running (replacing `<node1_name>` by the name of the first node chosen in the bash script):
 ```sh